SilentModders/proxy-analyzer/README.md

 # proxy-analyzer
 Proof of concept TLS traffic analyzer

-DTLS won't be supported due to lack python3 implementations
+DTLS won't be supported due to the lack of python3 implementations